University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - a.
 How many MLST STs are present?
     - b.
 What are the MLST STs present?
     - c.
 How many samples belong to each MLST ST?
     - d.
-Do you think that an outbreak is present? explain your answer.
+Do you think that an outbreak is present? what analysis might you do to confirm that an outbreak is present? explain your answer.

 ## Part B (Variant calling & phylogenetic tree) - xx marks

-1. Write a bash script called `axxxxxxx_variants_phylo.sh` (replacing axxxxxxx with your student number) **[10 marks]** that:
+1. Write a bash script called `axxxxxxx_variants_phylo.sh` (replacing axxxxxxx with your student number) to generate phylogenomic tree, using the xxx.fasta as the reference genome. **[10 marks]**.
+   The script should contain the following components:
     - a.
-Performs variant calling,
+Performs variant calling (`snippy`)
     - b.
-Performs species classification for each sample
+Creates a core genome alignment (`snippy-core`)
     - c.
-Summarises species classification results
-    - d.
-Performs mlst to get a Sequence Type for each sample
-    - d.
-Summarises mlst results into a single output
-    - e.
-Includes informative comments
-    - f.
-Is clear, concise and easy to understand
-- script
+Generates a phylogenomic tree (`igtree`)

+2.

 ## Part C (antimicrobial resistance) - xx marks
 You have been provided with genome assemblies (`xx.fast`) .......